Reducing Customer Efforts Is The Key to Loyal Customers

-Customer delight, brilliant CX, customers interest, all these words have been in the limelight ever since the importance of enhancing customer experience has been recognized by the organizations.
-To exceed customer’s expectations companies work on various campaigns, implement sale, discounts, work hard to deliver excellent service and do a lot more things yet they get a very few loyal customers.
+Customer delight, brilliant CX, customer interest, all these words have been in the limelight since the organizations recognized the importance of enhancing the customer experience.
+To exceed customers' expectations, companies work on various campaigns, implement sales and discounts, work hard to deliver excellent service, and do many more things.
+Yet, they get very few loyal customers.
 Why is this so?
-Let's take an example of visiting a doctor, we all have been to one.
-Just ponder over the process- when you fall sick, you go to a doctor, tell him/her your problem, s/he gives you the medicines to heal that problem/sickness and you return back happily.
-Now, how would you feel if the doctor instead of providing you the solution focuses more on treating you well by serving you with a glass of water, greeting well, behaving well, doing all nice gestures but providing the medicines?
+Let's take the example of visiting a doctor, we all have been to one.
+Just ponder over the process- when you fall sick, you go to a doctor, tell him/her your problem, s/he gives you the medicines to heal that problem/sickness, and you return happily.
+How would you feel if the doctor focused more on treating you well by serving you with a glass of water, greeting you nicely, behaving well, and making all nice gestures but not providing the medicines?
 Of course, you will think of heading to another doctor.

-Same is the scenario with every industry, customers firstly want a solution to their problem with reduced efforts followed by the service quality, behavior, treatment and the likes.
-A study by Harvard shows that twenty percent of the satisfied customers are more intended to leave the company while 28% of the dissatisfied customers are likely to stay.
+The same is the scenario with every industry; customers first want a solution to their problem with reduced efforts, followed by service quality, behaviour, treatment and the like.
+A study by Harvard shows that twenty per cent of satisfied customers are more likely to leave the company, while 28% of dissatisfied customers are likely to stay.
 The study did not see any relation between satisfaction and loyalty.
-For companies from the service sector customers are loyal when they get the right solution to their problem without any extra efforts.
+For companies from the service sector, customers are loyal when they get the right solution to their problems without any extra effort.

 Ease drives loyalty

 No one wants to reach out to long queues when contacting call centre support for solutions or purchasing something from any offline store.
 What will make the customers feel satisfied is fewer obstacles, fewer levels in the entire call, and less wait time listening to that monotonous tone and repetition of their problem.